There are many paths to becoming a CSO – make sure you are honing the essential skills!

 The Centre for Sustainability and Excellence (CSE) has spent over a decade honing the key content every sustainability practitioner needs to move into the executive suite.
 Learn about the latest research, the most highly regarded standards and how to apply them.
 Build strategies which incorporate global citizenship and corporate financial success.

 If you want to become a Certified Sustainability Professional, join CSE’s Global Certified Sustainability (CSR) Practitioner Program (Advanced Edition 2018), an intense two-day immersion, held several times a year, all around the world.
-Our upcoming North America trainings: Atlanta, USA, March 8-9; Toronto, Canada, April 26-27; and New York, USA, June 7-8, 2018.
+See our upcoming North America, Canada, Europe and Asia trainings here.

-For a more flexible approach, CSE created the Sustainability Academy, offering certified online courses.
+For a more flexible approach, CSE created the Sustainability Academy, offering certified online courses for specialized education.